The 10 Android VPNs actually worth installing

 • Android extras: Threat Protection, Meshnet, dedicated IP add-on.

 Where it falls short: Two-year renewal jumps to around 14 USD per month.
-Set a calendar alert before the auto-renew or cancel and rebuy at the next sale.
+Set a calendar alert before the auto-renew, or cancel and rebuy at the next sale.

 Pricing: Two-year Basic plan around 2.99 USD per month; Plus tier adds about 1 USD per month.
 30-day refund.